-This was the comment page for readings in Introduction to Anthropology 2017 concerning social and technical complexity.
+This was the comment page for readings in Introduction to Anthropology 2017 concerning social and technical complexity:

-- Lavenda & Schultz chapter 7 (part 2 of 2), “Why Did Humans Establish States?”
-(213-228) in Anthropology: What Does it Mean to be Human?
+- Lavenda and Schultz, “Why Did Humans Establish States?” in Anthropology: What does it mean to be human?

 - How the Inca Leapt Canyons by John Noble Wilford in The New York Times (2007)